 All requests for non-exempt information must be responded to within five(5) working days after the receipt of the written request, unless additional time is required, as allowed by the Act.
-The requestor must be notified by mail, email or phone in five (5) days if an extension is required.
+The requester must be notified by mail, email or phone in five (5) days if an extension is required.
 Requests for a commercial purpose will be responded to within twenty-one (21) working days.
 You must disclose whether your request is for a commercial purpose.
 It is a violation of the Freedom of Information Act for a person to knowingly obtain a public record for a commercial purpose without disclosing that it is for a commercial purpose, if requested to do so by the public body.
 5 ILCS 140.3.1(c)).

 PLEASE NOTE: The City of Evanston does not retain records regarding either the Police or Firefighter’s Pension Board materials.
 All FOIA (Freedom of Information Act) requests regarding Police or Firefighter’s Pension Board materials should be submitted directly to the Public Information Officer of the Fund:

 Evanston, IL 60201

 Trustee & President Evanston Firefighter’s Pension Fund

 Evanston, IL 60202

 - The first fifty (50) pages are free.

 - Any page(s) after the first fifty (50) will be $.15 per page.

 - Certification fee for FOIA records is $1.00.